This guide covers frequently asked questions about making style changes and using the Site Styles panel.

-Before navigating to the Style Editor, choose the page you’d like to edit from your Pages panel.
+Before navigating to Site Styles, choose the page you’d like to edit from your Pages panel.
 This ensures that you see all style options relevant to that page type.
-For example, if no text on the page uses Heading 3 formatting, the Heading 3 style option won't appear in the Style Editor.
+For example, if no text on the page uses Heading 3 formatting, the Heading 3 style option won't appear in Site Styles.

 Some tweaks are dependent on other tweaks to appear.
-For example, in the standard slideshow/grid Gallery Page, the Aspect Ratio tweak only appears once you've clicked the Gallery Design tweak and selected Grid.
-If you're unsure, see the Style Editor tweaks guide for your template.
+For example, in the standard Gallery Page, the Aspect Ratio tweak only appears after you've clicked the Gallery Design tweak and selected Grid.
+If you're unsure, see the Site Styles tweaks guide for your template.

 If you still don’t see the style option you’re looking for, you can make additional style changes using CSS.
 We recommend having a good knowledge of CSS before attempting this.
 For more information, visit Using the CSS Editor.

 I'm changing a tweak but nothing's happening

 Try clicking Save and refreshing the page.
 Although most style changes update the preview immediately, in some instances you need to save and refresh.
-Keep in mind that once you refresh the page you'll have to manually undo your changes (the undo option won't work).
+Keep in mind that after you refresh the page you'll have to manually undo your changes (the undo option won't work).

 In rare instances, a tweak may appear that doesn't affect the page you're looking at.
 For example, a tweak that only affects text on Blog Pages may display while you're on a Regular Page.
-If you're unsure, see the Style Editor tweaks guide for your template.
+If you're unsure, see the Site Styles tweaks guide for your template.

-I'm in the Style Editor, and I can't edit a page.
+I'm in Site Styles, and I can't edit a page.

-Site editing is disabled when the Style Editor is open.
-To add or remove content, close the Style Editor and open the Pages panel.
+Site editing is disabled when Site Styles is open.
+To add or remove content, close Site Styles and open the Pages panel.